htutarkar67/ICT111-WatchMate-MVP/README.md

 In Lab 03, our team collected evidence from potential users to determine whether the movie recommendation problem is real and significant.

-The interviews showed that many users struggle to find movies that match their interests because of the large number of available choices.
-Users frequently rely on friends, social media, review websites, and streaming platform suggestions, but these methods do not always provide relevant recommendations.
+The interviews revealed that many users struggle to find movies that match their interests due to the overwhelming number of available choices.
+Users frequently rely on friends, social media, review websites, and streaming platform recommendations, but these sources do not always provide relevant suggestions.

 ## Target Respondents